 Fees and Potential Costs

-A move to another country may be expensive, but at least there NO fees associated with participation in the Fermilab’s J-1 Program.
+A move to another country may be expensive, but at least there are NO fees associated with participation in Fermilab’s J-1 Program.

 Other potential costs may include: US visa fee, plane ticket, cost of moving your belongings, first and last months’ rent amount to secure an apartment, spending to furnish your apartment, etc.